nodejs/api-docs-tooling/CONTRIBUTING.md

 ## Getting Started

-The steps below will give you a general idea of how to prepare your local environment for the Node.js `api-docs-tooling` project and general steps for getting things done and landing your contribution.
+The steps below will give you a general idea of how to prepare your local environment for the `@nodejs/doc-kit` project and general steps for getting things done and landing your contribution.

 ### Prerequisites